howdyai/botkit/packages/docs/core.md

 module.exports = function(botkit) {

     return {
+        // The name of the plugin.
+Used to log messages at boot time.
         name: 'My Plugin',
+        // initialize this module. called at load time.
         init: function(controller) {
-            // initialize this module. called at load time.
             // do things like:

             // expose the methods from this plugin as controller.plugins.myplugin.<method>